Bruce Freeman Rail Trail, MA

 Crossing the Assabet River.

-By West Concord railroad station the Bruce Freeman Rail Trail passes close to the end another rail trail - the Reformatory Branch Trail, that further connects to the Minute Man Bikeway heading towards Boston.
+By West Concord railroad station the Bruce Freeman Rail Trail passes close to the end another rail trail - the Reformatory Branch Trail - that further connects to the Minute Man Bikeway heading towards Boston.
 Reaching this trail requires 2.6 miles of road biking heading east along the wide State Route 62.
-We have trail reviews for both of these rail trails, and on our overview rail trail map of New England we've highlighted in red the road biking connection.
+Maps and trail reviews of other nearby trails are included in the links below.

-Very smooth asphalt throughout and no significant gradient.
-Can get particularly busy with recreational trail users on weekends and holidays.
+Trail Conditions: Smooth asphalt and no significant gradient.
+Few road intersections.
+Busy on weekends and holidays.

 Wooden carving of a man holding a lantern.
 The lantern is painted yellow.
 Background is a tall-steepled white church against a blue sky.